Singapore businesses in China tough it out

 Hotel group Millennium Hotels and Resorts, which has over 3,500 staff in 12 properties across Greater China, said the outbreak has affected the hospitality industry severely since late January and it has seen a steep drop in tourist numbers, which has affected occupancy rates across China and other countries.

-It has waived cancellation fees for affected guests and will be reviewing individual hotel business plans for the coming quarter, "and adjusting these plans, where necessary", it told The Straits Times.
+It has waived cancellation fees for affected guests and will be reviewing individual hotel business plans for the coming quarter, ''and adjusting these plans, where necessary'', the group told The Straits Times.

+Its lodging unit, The Ascott, is also waiving cancellation fees for guests who have to change their travel plans.

-Mr Shan Lee, 38, residence manager at Ascott Songshan Lake and Citadines Songshan Lake in Dongguan in Guangdong province, said the properties have implemented measures such as using service robots more regularly to provide concierge services, leading guests to their rooms and delivering packages.
+Mr Shan Lee, 38, residence manager at Ascott Songshan Lake and Citadines Songshan Lake in Dongguan in Guangdong province, said the properties have implemented measures such as using service robots more regularly to provide concierge services, lead guests to their rooms and deliver packages.

 In Qingdao, Mr Russell Tan, 53, has had to deal with workers who are unable to return to the city because of quarantine measures.